Allyship is everyone’s duty—minority or not. But how can you be a good ally and what impact does it make?

 “…a person who is a member of the dominant or majority group who works to end oppression in their personal and professional life through support of, and as an advocate for, the oppressed population.”

-The evening began with a presentation by Óscar Muñoz, the co-founder and general director of REDI, a non-profit dedicated to “aiding organizations in their journeys to build more inclusive working environments, where talent is valued regardless of gender identity/expression and sexual orientation.”
+The evening began with a presentation by Óscar Muñoz, the co-founder and general director of REDI.
+REDI is a non-profit dedicated to “aiding organizations in their journeys to build more inclusive working environments, where talent is valued regardless of gender identity/expression and sexual orientation.”

 REDI was created in 2015 and has since worked with over 60 organizations in Spain in the pursuit of improving equality.
 While Spain is one of the most advanced countries in the world in terms of LGBTQ+ rights legislation, equality in the Spanish work environment has yet to catch up.